Fort Severn

 Fort Severn, in present-day Annapolis, Maryland, was built in 1808 on the same site as an earlier American Revolutionary War fort of 1776.
 Although intended to guard Annapolis harbor from British attack during the War of 1812, it never saw action.
 The United States Navy acquired Fort Severn and two other military bases from the United States Army on 19 October 1845, for the purpose of housing the new onshore United States Naval Academy.
-The Academy used the structure for classrooms until its demolition in 1909.
+The academy used the structure for classrooms until its demolition in 1909.

 History

 American Revolution

 The family of Walter Dulany acquired land on the Severn River adjacent Annapolis, Maryland, in 1753.
 The family and the city of Annapolis contributed land for the construction of a fort during the American Revolutionary War.

 Fort Severn: 1808–1845

 The War Department constructed Fort Severn in 1808 on 10 acre in Annapolis, Maryland.
 At a time of worsening tensions between the United States and Great Britain and an embargo against trade, the War Department built Fort Severn as a defense for Annapolis.
-Located on Windmill Point, Fort Severn offered protection to harbor of Annapolis, which would have been a key target of the British forces.
+Located on Windmill Point, Fort Severn offered protection to the harbor of Annapolis, which would have been a key target of the British forces.
 Although constructed as a more substantial fort than the original, this second Fort Severn never saw military action.
 Americans suspected that the British Army might attack the area during the War of 1812, but no conflict occurred at the fort during the war.

 Soldiers continued to garrison Fort Severn after the war.
 The post surgeon took meteorological observations during 1822.
 Fort Severn occupied the same 10 acres and several antiquated wooden buildings by 1845.

 In 1845, Secretary of War William L. Marcy agreed to transfer Fort Severn to the jurisdiction of Secretary of the Navy George Bancroft, effective 19 October 1845.
 In so doing, Secretary Bancroft overcame ongoing congressional opposition to an onshore naval school.